arkadeepnc/Visual-6-DoF-pose-tracker/README.md

 However, do not run the code in python3 as you may have some problems woth ROS OpenCV distro.

+DodecaPen is based of Po-Chen Wu's thesis work.
+This is an implematation of the paper __DodecaPen: Accurate 6DoF Tracking of a Passive Stylus__

+Po-Chen's papers, thesis is quite helpful for understanding the theory behind the code.

+This is the website: http://media.ee.ntu.edu.tw/personal/pcwu/ .
+His thesis can be downloaded from here.

 # Branch Convention
 Please do not commit to master.
 The master should have fully working codes at all times.